 - Online media: This includes online news sites and shows, your blog, online articles, social media, YouTube videos, podcasts, social networking sites (they’ll want to see you already have a presence), social bookmarking and more.

-- Training: Include workshops, seminars, teleseminars, webinars and any teaching you plan to do–on-line or offline.
+- Training: Include workshops, seminars, teleseminars, zoom training, webinars and any teaching you plan to do–on-line or offline.
 Will companies that hire you to speak or train purchase your book in bulk?
 State specifics in your book proposal’s book promotion plan.

 - Traditional media: TV, Radio, Newspapers and Magazines (both articles by you and articles that cite or quote you).
 Your plan should show that you know what media your specific readers buy and read.
 Publishers also love to see that you plan to hire a publicist–especially if you can quote a significant budget for such ventures.